csgf/sgmon/README.md

 ## Configuration

-Conformly with the Nagios good practices, all SG-Mon modules return 0 if the service status is OK, 1 if WARNING and 2 if CRITICAL.
+Conforming with Nagios good practices, all SG-Mon modules return 0 if the service status is OK, 1 if WARNING and 2 if CRITICAL.
 In any case, the module returns a message with the output of the metric used for the probe.